ymanshur/simplebank/README.md

 ### How to hit the endpoint using endpoints.http as a playground

 1. Install [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension
-2. To control environment variables add following lines to .vscode/settings.json
+2. To control environment variables, add the following lines to .vscode/settings.json

     ```json
     "rest-client.environmentVariables": {